nextcloud/appstore/docs/installation.rst

        'app_upload_or_delete': '20/day'
     }

+    # Only set this parameter if you want to use a different tmp directory
+    # for temporary app downloads.
+Otherwise will default to /tmp
+    RELEASE_DOWNLOAD_ROOT = '/var/www/production-domain.com/tmp/'

 .. note:: Absolutely make sure to generate a new **SECRET_KEY** value!
 Use the following command for instance to generate a token: